Dilute Bose gas with three-body interaction: recent results and open questions: Generalizations and conjectures

 \subsection{Second order expansion in the Gross--Pitaevskii regime}

 Recall that the ground state energy of $H_N^{\rm GP}$ in~\eqref{eq:HN} satisfies

-Contrarily to the two-body interaction case where the next order contribution~\cite{BBCS-19,BSS-21,NamTri-21} is $\mathcal O(1)$, we believe that in the three-body interaction case, the next order should be proportional to $N^{1/2}$.
-Extracting this contribution exactly is an interesting open question.
+Contrarily to the two\nobreakdash-body interaction case where the next order contribution is $\mathcal O(1)$~\cite{BBCS-19,BreSchSch-22,NamTri-21}, we believe that in the three\nobreakdash-body interaction case, the next order should be proportional to $N^{1/2}$.
+Extracting exactly this contribution is an interesting open question.

-Let us explain our predictions.
-Keeping the same notations as in Section~\ref{sec:TL} and in view of~\eqref{eq:excitation_H}, let us consider $\cL_2$.
-Since we consider the Gross--Pitaevskii regime, we set $n=N=\ell^2$ and the main contribution in $\cL_2$ is therefore given by
+Let us explain our prediction.
+The condensate, which lives on a scale of order $1$, effectively creates a two-body interaction for excitations which can now interact as soon as as two of them are at distance $N^{-1/2}$.
+To be more precise, keeping the same notations as in Section~\ref{sec:TL} and in view of~\eqref{eq:excitation_H}, let us consider $\cL_2$.
+Since we look at the Gross--Pitaevskii regime, we set $n=N=\ell^2$ and the main contribution in $\cL_2$ is therefore given by